James W. Reid (politician)

 moved alone to Lewiston, Idaho, in 1887 and engaged in the practice of law.

-He served as member of the State constitutional convention in 1889 and vice president of that body.
+He served as a member of the Idaho Constitutional Convention in 1889 and was vice president of that body.

 He served as president of the board of trustees of Lewiston State Normal College from 1893 until his death.

 He served as delegate to the Democratic National Convention in 1896 and 1900.

 He died in Lewiston, Idaho, January 1, 1902.

 He was interred in the Masonic Cemetery.

 His Wentworth, North Carolina birthplace, the Wright Tavern/Reid Hotel, was restored in 1970s by the Rockingham County Historical Society.